The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances

 \subsection{Cerium abundance vertical gradients}

-On one hand, the \CeFe\ vertical gradient has been derived with respect to the absolute distance to the Galactic plane |Z|.
-A positive trend has been found with $\delta$[Ce/Fe]/$\delta Z=0.122^{\pm 0.016}$dex.kpc$^{-1}$.
+On one hand, the \CeFe\ vertical gradient was derived with respect to the absolute distance to the Galactic plane |Z|.
+A positive trend was found with $\delta$[Ce/Fe]/$\delta Z=0.122^{\pm 0.016}$dex.kpc$^{-1}$.
 On the other hand, the gradient with respect to the maximum orbital distance to the plane, $Z_{max}$, provides a rather similar value: $\delta$[Ce/Fe]/$\delta Z_{max}$ = 0.086 $^{\pm 0.011}$ dex.kpc$^{-1}$.
-These two gradients are not affected when rejecting stars located at distances larger than $\sim$600~pc from the plane.
-An opposite trend was found by \citet{Taut21} ($-0.034{\pm 0.027}$~dex.kpc$^{-1}$) for their thin disc gradient, probably due to the above discussed selection function biases.
-Nevertheless, we note that these authors found a positive gradient for La in the thin disc ($\delta$[La/Fe]/$\delta R_g = 0.030^{\pm 0.025}$ dex.kpc$^{-1}$) in better agreement with our vertical gradient and contrasting surprisingly their Ce gradient.
+These two gradients are not affected when stars located at distances larger than $\sim$600~pc from the plane are rejected.
+An opposite trend was found by \citet{Taut21} ($-0.034{\pm 0.027}$~dex.kpc$^{-1}$) for their thin-disc gradient, probably due to the selection function biases we discussed above.
+Nevertheless, we note that these authors found a positive gradient for La in the thin disc ($\delta$[La/Fe]/$\delta R_g = 0.030^{\pm 0.025}$ dex.kpc$^{-1}$) in better agreement with our vertical gradient and surprisingly in contrast with their Ce gradient.

 Finally, we found decreasing [Ce/H] vertical gradients: $\delta$[Ce/H]/$\delta Z = -0.453{\pm 0.035}$ dex.kpc$^{-1}$ and $\delta$[Ce/H]/$\delta Z_{max} = -0.297{\pm 0.021}$ dex.kpc$^{-1}$.
 These are related to the vertical metallicity gradient that we derived: $\delta$[M/H]/$\delta Z = -0.614{\pm 0.032}$ dex.kpc$^{-1}$.